 If two kids are behaving relatively well, and one child is out of control, then one parent can walk out with the difficult child.
 No discussion or dialogue about the “inappropriate behavior” occurs.
 Simply leave the activity, and wait until the rest of the family is done.

-Again, while this can be extremely boring and tedious for one of you, it is much more so for your son or daughter.
+Again, while this can be tedious for one of you, it is much more so for your son or daughter.
 It is the consequence that follows immediately after their behavior that effectively teaches them.
 It is not your repeated requests or prodding or encouragement.
 This only makes things worse.

 Remember: Fewer words and warnings, and more immediate follow through!

-NOTE: In situations such as Disney world, or some other all day activity, it will not be necessary to walk out all day.
+NOTE: In situations such as Disney world, or some other all-day activity, it will not be necessary to walk out all day.
 Simply go to a “time out” area, and allow plenty of time for the kids to understand that they are missing fun stuff while their siblings are enjoying it all.
-If you want to show you are really serious (and I suggest you do), go back to the car and sit there until all is calm.
-(Did he really say ….back to the car?)
+If you want to show you are serious (and I suggest you do), go back to the car and sit there until all is calm.
+(Did he say ….back to the car?)
 That’s right.
 Take out the hour or so to make it back to the car.
 Do a “time-out” in the car.
 You will only have to do it once…maybe twice.
 The rest will be smooth sailing!

-While this discussion may seem relatively simple, these principles will transform your vacation experience, if you’ve had these kind of difficulties.
+While this discussion may seem relatively simple, these principles will transform your vacation experience, if you’ve had this kind of difficulties.
 The key is action…particularly action immediately tied to problem behavior.
 Be clear with kids upfront about how you will respond…then DO IT!